The research is clear. So are we.

 The formula

 Because that’s what the product needs.
-Creatine monohydrate at the clinical dose.
-Organic blueberry powder — real fruit, no “natural flavors.”
+5g of creatine monohydrate — the amount most commonly used in research.
+Organic blueberry powder: real fruit, no “natural flavors.”
 Everything in the jar has a purpose.

 Mild and clean.
 A light natural blueberry taste that dissolves well and doesn't compete with whatever you mix it into.